SwerveRobotics/tools/README.md

     There are two approaches to connecting to your robot controller over Wifi.
 The preferred approach is to use the same Wifi Direct network that the driver station uses to talk to the controller.
-The second approach is to connect to the robot controller over an administered Wifi network (one with a regular access point) which is also visible to your PC (so, in this second case, the robot controller is *both* on Wifi Direct and this other network).
+The second approach is to connect to the robot controller over an administered Wifi network (one with a regular access point) which is also visible to your PC.

     The private Wifi Direct network hosted by your robot controller will appear to your PC as a wireless network whose name/SSID is of the form 'Direct-TwoRandomCharacters-*YourRobotName*',